MakeSchool-Tutorials/Makestagram-Swift-V2/P8-Uploading-Photos-Parse/content.md

 ![One row for the uploaded image in Post class](uploaded_post.png)

-If you want to be 100% sure that everything worked correctly, you can click on the imageFile column, and your browser will download the image that you have uploaded.
-You can change the file extension from ".bin" to ".jpg" to open it.
+If you want to be 100% sure that everything worked correctly, you can click on the uploaded image in the imageFile column, and your browser will open the image that you have uploaded.

 #Conclusion